Common redstart: Behaviour and ecology

 It is a summer visitor throughout most of Europe and western Asia (east to Lake Baikal), and also in northwest Africa in Morocco.
 It winters in central Africa and Arabia, south of the Sahara Desert but north of the Equator, from Senegal east to Yemen.
 It is widespread as a breeding bird in Great Britain, particularly in upland broadleaf woodlands and hedgerow trees, but in Ireland it is very local, and may not breed every year.

-The males first arrive in early to mid April, often a few days in advance of the females.
+The first males arrive in early to mid April, often a few days in advance of the females.
 Five or six light blue eggs are laid during May, with a second brood in midsummer in the south of the breeding range.
 It departs for Africa between mid-August and early October.
 It often feeds like a flycatcher, making aerial sallies after passing insects, and most of its food consists of winged insects.
 The main contact call in Central Europe is a rising, slightly dissylabilic huid.
-In southern Italy and as well as whithin the range of the subspecies P. p. samamisicus this call is replaced by a monosyllabic heed.
+In southern Italy and as well as within the range of the subspecies P. p. samamisicus this call is replaced by a monosyllabic heed.
 This call can be rising or constant in Italy but is always constant and reminiscent of the slightly higher pitched contact calls of Collared Flycatcher Ficedula albicollis in P. p. samamisicus.
 A third call variant exists on the Iberian peninsula, whereas in Siberia huid and heed calls can be combined.
 All call variants are regularly combined with ticking alarm calls.

-The male's song consists of soft melancholy strophes lasting 1-2 seconds that can be divides into three parts: an introduction, a repetitive part and a more variable third part.
-This strukture seems to be very constant across the breeding range of the nominate subspecies, but is more variable in P. p. samamisicus where the introduction only rarely consists solely of a clear whistle similar to that of nominate P. p. phoenicurus.
+The male's song consists of soft melancholy strophes lasting 1–2 seconds that can be divided into three parts: an introduction, a repetitive part and a more variable third part.
+This structure seems to be very constant across the breeding range of the nominate subspecies, but is more variable in P. p. samamisicus where the introduction only rarely consists solely of a clear whistle similar to that of nominate P. p. phoenicurus.

-Common Redstarts are sometimes parasitized by common cuckoos.
+Common Redstarts are sometimes parasitised by common cuckoos.
 Surprisingly, redstart chicks did not suffer from sharing the nest with a cuckoo chick.
 The presence of a cuckoo might even be beneficial for the nestlings.
 The large size of the cuckoo chick affects the thermoregulation in the nest.
-In some sense, the cuckoo chick is ‘brooding’ the redstart nestlings.
+In some sense, the cuckoo chick is 'brooding' the redstart nestlings.
 Moreover, food provision might be better for redstart chicks in a mixed brood.